Mattia Sanzone

-Mattia Sanzone (born 19 November 1997) is an Italian football player.
-He plays as a defender.
+Mattia Sanzone (born 19 November 1997) is an Italian football player who plays as a defender for Serie D club Ghiviborgo.

 Club career

 Rende

 On 19 December 2015, Sanzone made his debut in Serie D as a substitute replacing Gennaro Mallamaci in the 88th minute of a 2–0 away defeat against Siracusa.
 On 17 January 2016 he played his first entire match in Serie D, a 1–1 away draw against Città di Gragnano.
 In his second season Sanzone played 34 matches, all as a starter and he helped the team to reach the promotion in Serie C. On 30 July 2017 he played his first match in Coppa Italia, a 2–1 away defeat after extra-time against Padova in the first round, he played the entire match.
 On 26 August he made his professional debut in Serie C in a 1–0 home win over Reggina, he played the entire match.

 Monopoli

 On 31 January 2019, he signed with Monopoli.